 There are many causes of tails but most of them stem from too early/abrupt application of force, line planes less than 180*, rod tip jumps above the oncoming line path, improper haul timing, a transverse wave, and many others.
 The fly leg wrinkle is the key to seeing the problem and you can easily go back to the rod tip for the cause.
 The most common cause is the creation of a transverse wave parallel with the fly and rod leg of the loop.

 Most literature has always blamed the concavity of the rod tip for the problem of the tail.
 Straight, however, is equally important as it also creates the same wave which may lead to the knot.
 One of the most misunderstood casting faults globally overall.
 The chaos of creating tailing loops is brought about by a jerk factor (abrupt change in the rate of acceleration).
 Embrace understanding why the line tails and you are well on your way to using the concept of waves for your presentation casts on the water.

 The pace of the overall cast from start to finish.
 It may be thought of as time under tension.
 A beneficial concept to practice changes in tempo for dealing with fishing scenarios.
 As an example, a slow underpowered back cast static D loop followed by a normal forward cast for missing obstacles right at your back.
-Practical for distance casting in taking the tempo to the max for the amount of line carried.
+Practical for distance casting increasing the tempo for the amount of line carried before the delivery.

 Opposing forces that act on pulling the line apart.
 Make it a goal to really understand how your actions while making casts increase or decrease tension (very beneficial).

 Three-Dimensional Casting Planes

 A concept used for describing all of the airspace around the caster’s body which the fly line and rod may be used in performing casts.

 The final guide at the tip of the rod.